IgorRubinovich/voice-assistant/README.md

 - .greeting
 A greeting message upon initializion.
 Set to null to disable.
 - .console
-Set to a custom console, otherwise global.console is used
+Set to a custom console, defaults to global.console.
 - .overrideConsole
 Set to speak all messages logged to console.
 Use with care as it might cause too much talking.
 - .transcribe
-Log messages in text along with reading them out
+Log messages in text along with reading them out.

 Available methods:
 - log(message) - Speak message and use console.log for transcription